Accessible Home and Vehicle Modifications

 While the home certainly has many aspects that should be addressed for an accessible makeover, your personal transportation also should be made accessible in order to continue connecting with your family and friends and engaging in your community.
 A BraunAbility Turny Evo is an excellent first step in making a vehicle accessible because it is compatible with over 150 vehicles and can be removed with no lasting damage and re-installed if you sell your vehicle and purchase a new one.

 This lift assist technology is programmed to meet the exact measurements of its passenger so that you can ride or drive normally without worrying about injury when entering or exiting the vehicle.
 It is controlled using a handheld remote or from an app on your smartphone so there is no need for manual labor.
 The simple design makes using the seat intuitive for users or caregivers of the handicap vehicle transfer seat.

-Additionally, the BraunAbility Turny Evo has many additional options like a chest harness or an armrest that can help in transferring into this rotating car seat for disabled or elderly passengers respectively.
+Additionally, the BraunAbility Turny Evo has many add-on options like a chest harness or an armrest that can help in transferring into this rotating car seat for disabled or elderly passengers.
 Click here to learn more about the BraunAbility Turny Evo and to see if it is compatible with your current vehicle.